TPWeb/targetpay/readme.md

 echo ($targetPay->getMode() == "PM" ? $targetPay->getDuration() . "s" : ""); //duration in seconds
 ```
 ### Check payment
-(This will only 1 time give you a successfull callback!)
+(This will only give you a one-time successful callback!)
 ```php
 $targetPay = new TargetPay(new \TPWeb\TargetPay\Transaction\IVR);
 $targetPay->setCountry($request->get('country'));